 Let’s dive in

 NV centers are naturally extremely powerful sensors.
-When a single NV center is scanned over a surface, a wide range of applications can be unlocked: from electrical and magnetic-field sensing to quantum information processing, and bioimaging.
+When a single NV center is used to measure local properties by scanning it over a surface, a wide range of applications can be unlocked: from electrical and magnetic-field sensing to quantum information processing, and bioimaging.

-The first successful attempt to use NV centers as scanning probes was made in 2008 by Balasubramanian et al in Stuttgart.
+The first successful attempt to use NV centers to measure local properties scanning over materials was made in 2008 by Balasubramanian et al in Stuttgart.
 The team grafted nanodiamonds onto a scanning probe tip and used it to map nanoscale magnetic field variations.
-The achieved sensing performances were however limited by the short spin coherence time of NVs in nanodiamonds, and the inefficient collection of fluorescence light.
+To get very good results from the NVs, it is necessary that they have optimal quantum properties and that their fluorescence light is collected efficiently.
+It was really challenging to meet these conditions using the nanodiamonds

 Back in 2012 – The first all-diamond tip